Floakz/odin-LandingPage/README.md

 # odin-LandingPage
- Landing Page mockup for the Odin project course
+ Landing Page  mockup exercise for the Odin project course